zeldaret/oot-gc/README.md

 cp -r build expected/
 ```

-### Diff tools

-For locally diffing the current build against the expected build:

-* `objdiff`: Start the objdiff GUI and open this directory as the project directory.
-* `diff.py` (`asm-differ`): Run e.g. `./diff.py -mwo3 xlMain` to diff a function.
+Then run e.g. `./diff.py -o xlMain` to diff a function for `ce-j`, or e.g. `./diff.py -o xlMain -v mq-j` to diff a function for another version.
-* `vbindiff`: Run `vbindiff SIM_S.elf build/SIM/SIM_S.elf` to directly diff the
-  ELF files to debug tricky matching issues, using the ELF section headers and
-  the linker map file to locate the diffs in the code.

 ### decomp.me